PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-08 13:09:30
+Last updated: 2024-04-08 13:10:04
-Random Quote: So you're half cold, unfeeling reptile, half also cold, equally unfeeling machine?
-Wow, so your origin is what?
-You fell into a vat of redundancy? - Rick Sanchez
+Random Quote: Maybe the Big Bang is nothing more than God’s act of creation. -